imawhale/blog/in/intermodal.md

 Whenever I think about this I feel a wistful longing for the past.
 And I don't think it's just nostalgia.

 Modern content channels are usually designed around a feed and automatic recommendations, and don't make a strong distinction between things that are in _your_ library and everything else.
-This makes it too easy to consume content compulsively and replaces active search and curation with guzzling down what's on tap, biasing me away from what _I_ like and towards what _everyone else_ likes.
+This makes it too easy to consume content compulsively and replaces active search and curation with guzzling down what's on tap, biasing you away from what _you_ like and towards what _everyone else_ likes.

 Beyond that, once-accessible items often disappear due to obscure legal and contractual machinations out of one's control.